lakejs/lake-docs/guide/about.md

 # {{ $frontmatter.title }}

-Lake is a browser-based rich text editor built for modern applications that require content creation like blog posts, user comments, and email composition.
+Lake is a rich text editor built for modern applications that require content creation like blog posts, user comments, and email composition.

 ## Why create Lake?